ValentinFunk/kubernetes-deployment-tool/README.md

 # Kubernetes Deployment Helper

-This script helps you __deploying microservices into Kubernetes__.
+This script helps you __deploy microservices into Kubernetes__.
 It monitors the Deployment, waits until it is truly finished (Services are available) and performs a Rollback on failure.

 It is called like this:
 ```